U.S. COVID public health emergency to stay in place | Health

 Health experts believe a surge in COVID-19 infections in the United States is likely this winter, one official said.
 "We may be in the middle of one in January," he said.
 "That is not the moment you want to pull down the public health emergency."

-Daily cases are down to an average of over 41,284 as of Nov.
-9 but an average of 335 people a day die from it, according to the latest U.S. Centers for Disease Control and Prevention (CDC) data.
+Daily U.S. cases are down to an average of nearly 41,300 as of Nov.
+9, but an average of 335 people a day are still dying from COVID, according to the latest U.S. Centers for Disease Control and Prevention (CDC) data.
 Daily U.S. cases are projected to rise slowly to nearly 70,000 by February, driven by students returning to schools and cold weather-related indoor gatherings, the University of Washington's Institute for Health Metrics and Evaluation (IHME) said in an Oct.
 21 analysis.
-Deaths are forecast at about the same level.
+Deaths are forecast to remain at current levels.

 The officials said a lot of work remained to be done for the transition out of the public health emergency.
-That work was ongoing.
 The government has been paying for COVID vaccines, some tests, and certain treatments, as well as other care under the public health emergency declaration.
 When the emergency expires, the government will begin to transfer COVID healthcare to private insurance and government health plans.

-Health officials held a large meeting with insurers and drugmakers about moving sales and distribution of COVID vaccines and treatments to the private sector in August, but only one other large meeting, which took place in October, has been publicly announced since.
+Health officials held large meetings with insurers and drugmakers about moving sales and distribution of COVID vaccines and treatments to the private sector in August and October, but none have been publicly announced since.
+"The biggest motivation from a policy perspective is ensuring a smooth transition to the commercial market and the challenge of unraveling the multiple protections that have been put in place," said Dr. Jen Kates, senior vice president at the Kaiser Family Foundation.
+"Extending the PHE provides more time to manage that."

+The biggest challenge is uninsured people, she said.
+Most Americans have government backed or private health insurance and are expected to pay nothing for COVID vaccines and boosters, though they will likely incur some out-of-pocket costs for tests and treatments.
+Uninsured children will also continue to get free vaccines, but it is unclear how they and some 25 million uninsured adults will avoid paying the full cost of tests and treatments, and how those adults will get vaccines.

+Their number is set to grow with the emergency expiring.
+HHS estimates that as many as 15 million people will lose health coverage after a requirement by Congress that state Medicaid programs keep people continuously enrolled expires and states return to normal patterns for enrollment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)